Ackee-Blockchain/school-of-solana/5.lesson/README.md

 });
 ```

-The benefits of this tool include increased productivity (less boilerplate), strong typing support (IDL + TS types), and automatic account deserialization which allows simple assertions:
+The benefits of this tool include increased productivity (less boilerplate), strong typing support (IDL + TS types), and automatic account deserialization, which allows simple assertions:

 ```ts
 // Fetch and verify the on-chain data.